ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/transformers/basic-transformations.markdown

 ## Basics

-For start, let's create a projection that will return only `FirstName` and `LastName` from each returned `Employee` from `Northwind` database.
+To start, let's create a projection that will return only `FirstName` and `LastName` from each returned `Employee` from `Northwind` database.

 - first, let's start creating a transformer `Employees/FirstAndLastName`

 {CODE transformers_1@Transformers/Basics.cs /}

-You probably noticed that we're passing `Employee` as a generic parameter to `AbstractTransformerCreationTask`, by doing this our transformation function will have a strongly-typed syntax.
+You probably noticed that we're passing `Employee` as a generic parameter to `AbstractTransformerCreationTask`.
+By doing this our transformation function will have a strongly-typed syntax.

-- next step is to create a transformation itself, to do it we need to set the `TransformResults` property with our function in **parameterless constructor**.
+- next step is to create a transformation itself and to do it we need to set the `TransformResults` property with our function in **parameterless constructor**.

 {CODE-TABS}
 {CODE-TAB:csharp:Query-syntax transformers_2@Transformers/Basics.cs /}